ScottColson/CCLLCBusinessTransactionFramework/docs/README.md

 1. Linked to a specific customer which can be either an Account or a Contact.
 2. Linked to a [Transaction Type](TransactionType.md) that defines requirements and the overall processes for completing the transaction.
-3. Linked to a starting [Context Record](ContextRecord.md) (the record where the transacion was initiated.)
+3. Linked to a starting [Context Record](ContextRecord.md) (the record where the transaction was initiated.)
 4. Linked to a [Data Capture Record](DataCaptureRecord.md) used for capturing user input and providing the user experience.
 5. Linked to a set of process history steps that captures when a particular process step was completed and information about the Agent and related Work Session at that time.
 6. Linked to a set of Evidence collected during the execution of the transaction process.
-Evidence can be either collected authoratative documents or API interactions with external systems.
+Evidence can be either collected authoritative documents or API interactions with external systems.
-7. Linked to a set of Deficiencies that document the falure to meet requirements defined for the transaction type.
+7. Linked to a set of Deficiencies that document the failure to meet requirements defined for the transaction type.
 7. Linked to a set of Fees that will be charged to complete the transaction.
 8. Linked to any Data Of Record that was created or modified as part of the transaction process.

 ### Process Definitions

 Processes are defined for each type of transaction.
-These processes consist of a series of steps that rely on pre-created Step Types combined with meta data included in the specific process step definition.
+These processes consist of a series of steps that rely on reusable Step Types combined with meta data included in the specific process step definition.
 New types of steps can be created and registered in the BTF for use in any process.
 The following types of steps are currently available or in development.